 The program consists of six modules:

 Each module has 10 sessions — two evening sessions per week for five weeks.
 Floral Design 1, Floral Design 2, and Floral Design Christmas are offered from September to December.
 Special Occasion, Sympathy and Church, and Weddings are offered between February and June.

-You need to purchase two textbooks, but all materials costs are included in your tuition cost.
+You need to purchase two textbooks availble at the book store.
+All other materials costs are included in your tuition cost.
 You must have Floral Design Basics 1, or extensive floral design experience, if you wish to take any of the other modules.